ckc9759/CTF_writeups/n00bzCTF/FORENSICS/Hot Stuff (STEGO)/README.md

 https://www.dcode.fr/ascii-code
 2. Then i converted the decimal to binary and then binary decoder but it was not a UTF-8 encoded text.
 https://cryptii.com/pipes/binary-decoder
-3. Then i converted them to octal and used cyberchef to get the line required: "FLOORISLAVA" . (my team member helped me decoding it) https://gchq.github.io/CyberChef/#recipe=Magic(3,false,false,'')
+3. Then i used them as octal and used cyberchef to get the line required: "FLOORISLAVA" . (my team member helped me decoding it) https://gchq.github.io/CyberChef/#recipe=Magic(3,false,false,'')

 ```abc